-The Department of Pharmaceutical Sciences, along with the Department of Pharmacy Practice, offers the entry-level Doctor of Pharmacy Degree and the post-baccalaureate Doctor of Pharmacy (Pharm.D.) should contact the Office of the Assistant Dean for Student Services in the College of Pharmacy and Health Sciences at Texas Southern University directly for details on the requirements for this degree.
+The Department of Pharmaceutical Sciences, along with the Department of Pharmacy Practice, offers the entry-level Doctor of Pharmacy Degree and the post-baccalaureate Doctor of Pharmacy Degree.
+Persons interested in the post-baccalaureate Doctor of Pharmacy (Pharm.D.) should contact the Office of the Assistant Dean for Student Services in the College of Pharmacy and Health Sciences at Texas Southern University directly for details on the requirements for this degree.
 The entry-level Doctor of Pharmacy (Pharm.D.) is a six-year program requiring two years of study at the pre-professional (pre-pharmacy) level and four years of study at the professional level.
-Courses offered through this unit include the following: (1) pharmaceutical and medicinal chemistry (PHCH), (2) pharmaceutics (PHARM), and (3) pharmacology and allied sciences (PAS).
+Courses offered through this unit include the following: (1) pharmaceutical and medicinal chemistry (PHCH), (2) pharmaceutics (PHAR), and (3) pharmacology and allied sciences (PAS).